lazari03/nomago-admin/s3Bucket.md

 ## 🔍 5.
 Example Access URL

 After uploading an image in Strapi, you can directly view it at:

 ```
 http://168.231.78.121:9000/nomago-uploads/<filename>
 ```

+**Important:** Do NOT use the bucket name as a subdomain (e.g., `http://nomago-uploads.168.231.78.121:9000/<filename>`).
+This will NOT work with MinIO and will result in broken URLs.
+Always use the format above, with the bucket name as a path segment.

 Example: